 Challenging Our Carbon Footprint

-Climate change, fossil fuels, the war on plastics and consumerism are hot topics these days, but it does get you thinking about your impact on the planet and alternate ways of living.
+Climate change, fossil fuels, the war on plastics, and consumerism are hot topics these days, but it does get you thinking about your impact on the planet and alternate ways of living.

-One of the benefits of choosing this adventurous way of life is that we can be sure to reduce our carbon footprint and we can only hope that people following our journey are inspired to the do the same.
+One of the benefits of choosing this adventurous way of life is that we can be sure to reduce our carbon footprint and we can only hope that people following our journey are inspired to do the same.

 We will live off the power of the wind to fill our sails and move our boat, the energy from the sun to power our electronics the natural products from the ocean to fill our bellies.
-We will not be overconsuming whether this means shopping, use of electricity, the convenience of throw away items or overfishing as these are luxuries that are not possible in the limited space that comes along with life on a sailing vessel.
+We will not be overconsuming whether this means shopping, use of electricity, the convenience of throw-away items, or overfishing as these are luxuries that are not possible in the limited space that comes along with life on a sailing vessel.